raphaelpierquin/vegarely/README.md

 # Vegarely

-Vegarely is an canvas editor ala Vasarely.
+Vegarely is an canvas editor ala Vasarely, such as [this example](examples/vega.pdf)

 You can run it with Processing / Python Mode.